ggnkua/zest/docs/hard_disk.md

 It requires a specific driver to work, that is called the [GEMDOS drive stub](/doc/drivers#gemdos-drive-stub).
 This driver is automatically executed when the GEMDOS drive is set as the boot drive, or can be placed on your boot drive's `AUTO` folder.

+### Limitations

+The GEMDOS drive requires a system ROM that implements a version of GEMDOS superior or equal to 0.15.
+This excludes TOS versions 1.00 and 1.02.
+The driver will crash on these versions.
+It will work fine on TOS versions 1.04 and 2.06.

+EmuTOS is also supported.
+However, on current versions, it does not allow to use the GEMDOS drive as the boot device.
+You can still boot on a regular hard disk or floppy image, on which you installed zeST's GEMDOS stub program in the `AUTO` folder.
+The GEMDOS drive will be assigned the first unused drive letter following the existing installed partitions.

 ### Booting on the GEMDOS drive